 Relatives/friends of students are not allowed to join a field trip in progress.

-The director or teacher may require a specific ratio of parents to students.
+The director or teacher must require a specific ratio of parents to students.

 Students attending field trips must travel with the school group to and from the field trip destination.
 Parents may not “checkout” their child during a field trip.